JR-Wesley/Notes/01-ComputerScience/Programming/现代C++/高效现代 C++ 指南.md

 To be constexpr, a function must be rather simple: just a return-statement computing a value.

-**静态类成员变量**nction to be called with non-constant-expression arguments in contexts that do not require constant expressions, so that we don’t have to define essentially the same function twice: once for constant expressions and once for variables.
+**编译期常量都从哪里来？**nction to be called with non-constant-expression arguments in contexts that do not require constant expressions, so that we don’t have to define essentially the same function twice: once for constant expressions and once for variables.

 ### 1.5 Pointers, Arrays, and References